'Strategic' or 'misguided'? Toppling of statues sparks latest debate on Madison protests

 Forward, again

-The other statue, Forward, represents the state motto, "Forward."
-It was cast by Madison woman Jean Pond Miner to represent devotion and progress during the height of the Progressive movement.
+The other statue represents the state motto, “Forward.”
+It was cast by a Madison woman, Jean Pond Miner, to represent devotion and progress during the height of the Progressive movement.

 Wisconsin women raised money for the creation of the statue, which Miner finished in 1893 as part of a commission to create art representative of her native state.